Caffeine fuels the world’s productivity.

 Do Caffeine & Modafinil Mix?

-With that aside, it’s also very useful to mix the two together because although they produce the same effects, they have different mechanisms from one another.
+With that aside, it’s also advantageous to mix the two because although they produce the same effects, they have different mechanisms from one another.

 This allows the mix to have a broader benefit on wakefulness than either compound alone.